andreyuhai/botinsta/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/andreyuhai/botinsta.

 If you like the bot and want to see the new features very soon, please do not forget to star the repo to let me now you are interested.
-Boost me! :)
+Boost me!  :rocket:  :blush:

 ## License